monetha/payment-plugin-php-sdk/README.md

 In order to handle the Webhook you have to

-1. Extend `Monetha\Adapter\WebHookAdapterAbstract` class by implementing 3 appropriate abstract methods:
+1. Extend `Monetha\Adapter\WebHookAdapterAbstract` class by implementing 3 abstract methods:

 - `cancel()` - what to do in case if order was canceled through mth-api call
 - `finalize()` - ...order was paid on the payment page where used was redirected